 What is laser engraving?

-Laser engraving is a super accurate way of cutting into an object.
+Laser engraving is an accurate way of cutting into an object.

-Based on the speed of the machine and the intensity of the laser you can choose to engrave so fast and lightly that you can barely see the image or so slow and powerfully that you can cut right through an object.
+Based on the speed of the machine and the intensity of the laser you can choose to engrave an object so gently that you can barely see the image, or so powerfully that you can cut right through it.

-Here is an iPad being engraved with the WA Engraving logo.
+Here is an iPad being engraved with the old WA Engraving logo.

 You'll notice it takes over 6 minutes to engrave this rather small image.
 That's because of the resolution (detail) of the engraving which in this case is 1000dpi.
 If we set the resolution to 333dpi the engraving would take roughly one third of the time to engrave, however the image would not be as detailed and therefore not look as good.